Philip Loring: Research career

+As a Global Director on The Nature Conservancy's Global Science Team, he "ensures that TNC’s science and practice incorporates attention to social and cultural dimensions of environmental problems and elevates local voices in the development and implementation of solutions."

 Loring's research in the Arctic explored Indigenous food security, fisheries, and the impacts of climate change.
 Loring has also done research on conflict over natural resources in settings such as Alaska and the Canadian prairies.
 As a part of this research, he co-produced and co-directed of the short documentary Wetland / Wasteland, which won an honorable mention at the 2020 Let’s Talk About Water film festival.

 During the COVID-19 pandemic, Loring pivoted his research to explore how COVID-19 affected fisheries and farmers in the United States, Canada and Africa.

 In 2020, he published Finding Our Niche: Toward a Restorative Human Ecology.
 The book explores regenerative, sustainable and socially just food systems through various case studies, including cattle ranching in The Burren, Ireland, and Indigenous clam gardening in British Columbia.
 It received a Silver medal in the Ecology & Environment category of the Nautilus Book Awards and a Gold Medal in the Regional Non-fiction category of the Independent Publisher Book Awards.